Gray Anchoring: a New Computational Theory for Biological Color Constancy: Methods

-From Equation [\ref{e4}], we can find that the $D^i $ is independent of locally smoothing illumination ($ S_{log}^i\approx\overline{S_{log}^i}$).
-Meanwhile, the spatial opponent operator with center-surround receptive field detects differences in reflectance in the logarithmic space, i.e., reflectance ratio, which is meaningful only at the edges (i.e., $ R_{log}^i\neq \overline{R_{log}^i}$).
-This analysis highlights the crucial role of edges in reflectance recovery, as suggested by Land et al. in their retinex theory \citep{land1971lightness}.
+From Equation (\ref{e4}), we can find that $D^i $ is independent of locally smoothing illuminant ($ C_{log}^i\approx\overline{C_{log}^i}$).
+Meanwhile, the spatial opponent operator with center-surround receptive field detects differences in reflectance in the logarithmic space, i.e., reflectance ratio, which is meaningful only around the edges (i.e., $ R_{log}^i\neq \overline{R_{log}^i}$).
+This analysis highlights the crucial role of edges in reflectance recovery, as suggested by Land et al. in their Retinex theory \cite{land1971lightness}.

-Subsequently, the obtained reflectance ratios by spatial opponency are feedfwarded to concentric double-opponent cells, whose receptive field can be constructed as illustrated in Fig.\ref{FigSAB}(A).
-The color opponent operation following spatial opponency can be written as
+Subsequently, the obtained reflectance ratios by spatial opponency are feedfwarded to concentric DO cells, whose receptive field can be constructed as illustrated in Fig. \ref{FigCO}C. The color opponent operation following spatial opponency can be written as

-Specifically, $DO^{rg}$ and $DO^{by}$ represent the responses of double opponent cells in the red-green and blue-yellow channels, respectively.
-Interesting insights emerge from Equation [\ref{e5}].
-When considering a local patch with gray reflectances (i.e., $R_{log}^r = R_{log}^g= R_{log}^b=R_{log}^y$), the responses of double opponent cells should be zero due to $D^r=D^g$ and $D^b=D^y$, as indicated by Equation [\ref{e4}].
-In other words, gray surfaces can be identified by monitoring the response of double opponent cells.
-The illumination can be easily estimated and color constancy can be achieved referring to these gray surfaces, as described later.
+Specifically, $DO^{rg}$ and $DO^{by}$ represent the responses of concentric DO cells with balanced cone inputs in the red-green and blue-yellow channels, respectively.
+Interesting insights emerge from Equation (\ref{e5}).
+When considering a local patch with gray reflectances (i.e., $R_{log}^r = R_{log}^g= R_{log}^b=R_{log}^y$), the responses of concentric DO cells should be zero due to $D^r=D^g$ and $D^b=D^y$, as indicated by Equation (\ref{e5}).
+In other words, gray surfaces can be identified by monitoring the response of concentric DO cells.
+The illuminant can be easily estimated and color constancy can be achieved referring to these gray surfaces, as described later.